learn-co-curriculum/dsc-sarima-models-lab/README.md

 # Convert into DataFrame
 df = None

-# Update to datetime type

-# Set as index
+# Make sure that index is DatetimeIndex named "date"

 # The 'MS' string groups the data in buckets by start of the month